How to make a Christmas House Gift Box with a ribbon roll

-I try to make my houses really sturdy with double layer cardboard walls and coat them with Mod Podge to make them somewhat impervious to elements so I think this one will survive several Christmases.
+I try to make my houses really sturdy with double layer cardboard walls and coat them with Mod Podge to make them somewhat impervious to elements.
+So I think this one will survive several Christmases.

 The main embellishments are the snowman which is a cupcake topper and the deer from Poppy stamps Christmas delights die and stamps.
-Again I cut out several layers and glued them together to make things sturdier.
+Usually I cut out several layers and glued them together to make things sturdier.

 The top is made by cutting a strip of cardboard that goes loosely around the roll and gluing it to the top circular cardboard base the same way.
 I find this makes a very substantial container.
 It’s a fair amount of work, but I really like making the bases rather than buying them.

-Get the Paper Glitter Glue Newsletter
+Subscribe to get the Paper Glitter Glue Newsletter

 Subscribe to get my latest newsletter by email.
 Also get access to the Paper Glitter Glue library.
 I will send you a newsletter every one to two weeks.